Skip to main content

 Issue: Can't find a contact in search

-Root cause: Typo in search term, contact not imported, or searching by field that doesn't exist
+Root cause: Typo in the search term, contact not imported, or searching by a field that doesn't exist

 Fix: Double-check spelling.
 Try searching by email instead of name.
-Verify contact was actually imported to lemlist.
-Check if the contact exists in a campaign but not yet synced to the Contacts section.
+Verify the contact was imported to lemlist.
+Check whether the contact exists in a campaign but has not yet synced to the Contacts section.

 Issue: Lifecycle status not updating

-Root cause: Changes not saved, page needs refresh, or insufficient permissions
+Root cause: Page refresh needed, dropdown not fully applied, or insufficient permissions

 Fix: Refresh the page.
-Verify you clicked save or the dropdown closed properly.
-Check you have edit permissions for contacts.
-Try from a different browser if the issue persists.
+Reopen the dropdown and reselect the status.
+Confirm you have edit permissions for contacts.

 Issue: Email Finder not finding emails

-Root cause: Insufficient information (no company or LinkedIn), email doesn't exist publicly, or credits exhausted
+Root cause: Insufficient information, email doesn't exist publicly, or credits are exhausted

-Fix: Verify contact has company name and/or LinkedIn URL filled in.
-Check you have available credits for email finding.
+Fix: Verify the contact has a company name and/or LinkedIn URL filled in.
+Check that you have available credits.
 Try manual research if automated finding fails.

 Issue: Bulk actions not appearing